 South Carolina governor race: Who are the candidates?

-President Trump heads to South Carolina Monday where he will lend his support for Gov. Henry McMaster’s re-election campaign.
+President Trump headed to South Carolina Monday where he lent his support for Gov. Henry McMaster’s re-election campaign.

 McMaster was elevated to his position after former Gov. Nikki Haley was tapped to be the U.S. ambassador to the United Nations.